Skip to content

 When people search for how to memorize fast, they reach for the wrong tools first.
 Highlighting, rereading, and summarizing all feel productive.
 But Dunlosky and colleagues (2013) reviewed 700+ studies and rated all three low utility.
 LearnClash skips them entirely and runs the two highest-utility techniques on autopilot.

-The reason these popular tricks fail comes down to one word: fluency.
+Blame one word: fluency.
 Reread a paragraph three times and the words start to flow.
-Your brain reads that fluency as familiarity, and familiarity as mastery.
-It isn’t.
-The information is still bouncing around in working memory; it never moved into long-term storage.
+Your brain reads that flow as familiarity, and it quietly upgrades familiarity to mastery.
+Bad upgrade.
+The information is still rattling around in working memory.
+It never moved into long-term storage, no matter how smooth the page felt on pass four.

-Did you know?
-Dunlosky’s team found that students who highlighted underperformed students who simply read the text once and tried to recall it from memory.
+Dunlosky’s team noticed something brutal: students who highlighted scored worse than students who just read the text once and then tried to recall it cold.
+The highlighter felt busier and learned less.

-Fast memorization isn’t about exposure.
+So fast memorization has almost nothing to do with how many times you look at the page.
 It’s about retrieval.
-Every time you pull a fact out of your head instead of looking it up, you’re laying down a stronger trace.
-So if a technique feels effortless, it probably isn’t working.
-The real best way to memorize is the one that hurts a little.
+Every time you drag a fact out of your own head instead of glancing back at the source, you lay down a stronger trace.
+Which leads to an uncomfortable rule.
+If a study technique feels easy, it’s probably doing nothing.
+The real best way to memorize is the one that makes you sweat a little.

 How Fast Can You Really Memorize?

-The honest answer to how to memorize something fast is: faster than you think for short lists, slower than you think for dense material.
-A trained user can park a 52-card deck in working memory in under five minutes.
-The same user needs hours to encode a textbook chapter that survives a week.
-LearnClash sits between those poles, packing six retrieval events into every 3-minute turn.
-That’s why the question of how to memorize fast is really two questions: how fast can you encode it, and how long do you need it to last?
+The honest answer to how to memorize something fast splits in two directions.
+Short lists go faster than you’d guess.
+Dense material goes slower.
+A trained competitor can park a shuffled 52-card deck in working memory inside five minutes.
+That same competitor needs hours to encode a textbook chapter that’s still intact a week later.
+LearnClash sits between those poles and packs six retrieval events into every 3-minute turn.
+So how to memorize fast is two separate problems wearing one search box: how fast you can encode the thing, and how long you need it to stay put.

-Two things jump out.
-The good techniques aren’t slower; they’re often faster.
-And cramming feels fast in the moment but loses two-thirds of its ground inside a day.
-Worth saying again.
-The single technique sitting at the top of the recall column, spaced retrieval, is also one of the fastest to encode in the first place, which means the dichotomy most people accept between “fast cramming” and “slow good study” is almost entirely false in the data, and the only real cost of switching is the discomfort of testing yourself before you feel ready.
-Switch anyway.
+Two things jump out of that table.
+The good techniques aren’t slower.
+Several are faster.
+And cramming feels quick in the moment, then loses two-thirds of its ground inside a day.
+Look at the recall column again.
+Spaced retrieval sits at the top, and it’s also one of the fastest things on the list to encode.
+So the trade-off people assume exists, “fast cramming” versus “slow good study,” mostly doesn’t.
+The only real price of switching is the squirm of testing yourself before you feel ready.
+Pay it anyway.
+It’s the cheapest study upgrade you’ll ever make.

 1. Active Recall: Test Yourself Before You Feel Ready

-Active recall is the single fastest memorization technique, and LearnClash duels are pure active recall.
+Active recall is the single fastest memorization technique, and a LearnClash duel is nothing but active recall in a timer.
 Read a chunk, close the source, then write or speak everything you remember without peeking.
-Roediger and Karpicke’s 2006 study showed students who tested themselves once recalled 80% after a week, while rereading students recalled only 36%.
-Same time, double the durability.
+Roediger and Karpicke’s 2006 study clocked it: students who tested themselves once recalled 80% after a week, while rereading students recalled only 36%.
+Same minutes spent.
+Double the durability.

 A practical move: